OSGeo/gdal/doc/source/community/ai_tool_policy.rst

       should be fully understood by the author(s) submitting them to the project.

-    * Submission of unsupervised vibe-coded contributions is *banned*.
+    * Submission of vibe-coded contributions is *banned*.

+    * LLM use may only be used as an improved auto-completion mechanism, or for repeated tasks (mechanical refactoring) that could potentially be completed with a deterministic algorithm.

     * Human-coordinated or uncoordinated (OpenClaw, etc) use of agents for submission of contributions the GDAL repository is *banned*.